Chest x-ray abnormalities

 Abnormal heart contours

-The cardiac contour may be abnormal due to congenital heart disease, such as atrial or ventricular septal defects, or due to acquired abnormalities such pericardial effusions or aneurysms.
+The heart contours may be abnormal due to cardiac abnormalities, such as a left ventricular aneurysm, or pericardial abnormalities such as a pericardial effusion.

 Left ventricular aneurysm